pcaversaccio/ath-erc20-token/README.md

 - Max Tokens: Will be set at the end of the ICO.
 Amount of sold tokens.
 - Vested Token Holders: Not yet defined.

-## The contract and functionalities
+## The Contract and Functionalities
 The `ATHToken.sol` provides several features.

 ### ERC20